danielmiessler/fabric/README.md

                         ~/.config/fabric/.env).
 For a list of available
                         models, use the --listmodels flag.
   --model MODEL, -m MODEL
-                        Select the model to use (GPT-4 by default for chatGPT and llama2 for Ollama) --listmodels          List all available models --context, -c         Use Context file (context.md) to add context to your pattern
+                        Select the model to use.
+NOTE: Will not work if you have set a default model. please use --clear to clear persistance before using this flag --listmodels          List all available models --context, -c         Use Context file (context.md) to add context to your pattern